Alex Call Preview, Player Props: Nationals vs. Marlins

-Alex Call -- with a slugging percentage of .417 in his past 10 games, including one home run -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the mound, on August 31 at 7:05 PM ET.
+Alex Call -- with a slugging percentage of .435 in his past 10 games, including one home run -- will be in action for the Washington Nationals against the Miami Marlins, with Eury Perez on the hill, on September 1 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Blue Jays.
+He had a hitless showing in his last game (0-for-2) against the Marlins.

 Alex Call Game Info & Props vs. the Marlins